andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 ## Conclusion

-Developing a kiosk based application is not the easiest part in Android development, but it is possible to create a "robust" Kiosk Mode by using a bunch of (very) dirty hacks.
+Developing a kiosk based application is not the easiest part in Android development, but it is definitely possible to create a "robust" Kiosk Mode.
+The only disadvantage is the list of (very) dirty hacks.